Apply for a scholarship paying your full UG tuition fee and learn from established entrepreneurs to help you realise

 The Young Entrepreneurs Scholarship is available exclusively to those who:

-- Have a household income as assessed by the Student Loans Company of below £35,001,
+- Have a household income as assessed by the Student Loans Company of below £35,001 or equivalent

-- Have firmly accepted an offer of a place on a full-time undergraduate course at Warwick Business School starting in October 2021, or; have successfully completed the WBS Foundation Year, or; be a current Intermediate year student on a full-time undergraduate course at Warwick Business School.
+- Have applied for a place on a full-time undergraduate course at Warwick Business School, or; have successfully completed the WBS Foundation Year, or; be a current student on a full-time undergraduate course at Warwick Business School.

 - Have not previously studied for a first degree